 In time, I learnt to love those wholegrain cookies.
 They were actually really crunchy, and I liked that they had little bits of nuts in it, and some chewy bits of raisins – that’s because my mum would buy the ‘fruit & fibre’ flavour.
 They were, to me, a good snack, which I liked munching on in front of my afternoon TV allowance, usually Japanese cartoons, before getting back to do my homework, or going to the pool or to ballet class.

-Needless to say, I was very glad when together with Emiko, Giulia and Jasmine, we chose merenda as the topic for this month’s Italian Table Talk.
-It was the perfect excuse to bring back all these fond memories.
-Also, it was the perfect excuse to try to reproduce those cookies, and to have them in the afternoon, with a glass of juice (no tea or milk for me back then, although I quite like them with milk now).
+So, a conversation about the concept of Italian merenda became the perfect excuse to bring back all these fond memories.
+Also, the perfect excuse to try to reproduce those cookies, and to have them in the afternoon, with a glass of juice (no tea or milk for me back then, although I quite like them with milk now).
 Sitting on the sofa, staring at a white wall with a smile, seeing images of myself, back there and then.